super999christ/Glass-Shopify/README.md

 npm install
 cd ..
 npm run dev # This will run both frontend & backend at the same time

+// Go to http://localhost:3000 to verify the result
 ```

 # Environment Variables